Do’s and Don’t’s for Winter treks

 - Never wash your face with extremely cold water in the morning.
-Avoid brushing teeth too in the morning.
-You can always wait until noon when it hot outside and the water gets a little warmer.
+Avoid brushing your teeth too in the morning.
+You can always wait until noon when it is hot outside and the water gets a little warmer.

 - Dry toilets also freeze, considering the soil freezes.
 Yet, try to cover the pit properly.

 - Drink warm water only.
 Drinking cold water is anyway difficult on slopes.
-Fill your water bottles with warm water, so it remains in liquid form longer, else water may freeze.
-Try to carry thermos if possible.
+Fill your water bottles with warm water, so it remains in liquid form longer, or else water may freeze.
+Try to carry a thermos if possible.

 - Drink cold water, it will cause cough and cold.

-- Don’t let the hydration bag-pipe freeze.
+- Don’t let the hydration bag pipe freeze.
 Fill it with warm water to avoid that or keep it inside your bag such that it remains warm.